SeyiWills/Password-Generator/README.md

 # Password-Generator
- generators a non-random and random password
+ generator a non-random and random password

+ Will keep updating to make it advance